Being a mother and a nurse: issues about gender and overlapping social roles

 DOI:

-Gender Identity, Nursing, Mother-Child Relations, Women’s Health.Abstract
+Gender Identity, Nursing, Mother-Child Relations, Women’s Health.Resumo

 Objective: to describe the experiences of nursing mothers in the reconciliation of their social roles.
 Methods: this is a qualitative study with 10 nursing mothers.
 Participants were selected using the snowball method, and through semi-structured interviews.
 The data were analyzed by the content analysis.
 Results: the data found led to the configuration of three categories: Learning to be a mother, Reconciling the different social roles: being a mother, wife and professional, and The father as an active participant in raising children.
 Conclusion:although maternity is considered an important milestone in the life of the subjects, they highlighted the resumption of professional life as a condition for the achievement of self-esteem and better social interaction, even with the emergence of difficulties such as return to work, absence in their families and the configuration of a support network.Downloads